josephernest/vversioning/README.md

 ## **vversioning** for single-file projects

-* Write code (see for example `test1\` of this actual repository):
+* Use a new file with an incremental suffix `...1.py`, `...2.py`, etc. each time you do significant changes (see for example `test1\` of this actual repository):

         myscript1.py
         myscript2.py
         ...

+    I am sure that you have done this hundreds of times for small projects already.

-    and use a new file with an incremental suffix `...1.py`, `...2.py`, etc. each time you do significant changes.
-You can also add a date suffix e.g. `myscript_20200526_1328.py` or any other file-naming system that you like so that it is sorted correctly.
+    You could also add a date suffix e.g. `myscript_20200526_1328.py` or any other file-naming system that you like so that it is sorted correctly.

 * Write changes in your source files, inside comments in such blocks: